 Being this close to nature meant sharing habitat with insects, reptiles, and marine life.
 I shared my tea with a bee and my shower with a crab.
 Even pets seemed feral.
 A couple of dogs always greeted me with teeth-baring enthusiasm.
 These close encounters soon lent our digs a wild side.

 And the all-important Wi-Fi?
-There was a reason my hangout was the dining hut, where the connection was strongest.
-Where I was ridiculed and judged for liking the “likes” of my ATM Facebook posts by someone toxic.
-So much for my supposedly stress-free, pollution-free getaway.
+There was a reason my hangout was the dining hut where the connection was strongest.

-Our next stop was for a lunch with a view at Nataasan Beach Resort & Dive Center, overlooking an immaculate strip of white sand beach made more photogenic by anchored boats on the shallows.
+Our next stop was for lunch with a view at Nataasan Beach Resort & Dive Center overlooking an immaculate strip of white sand beach made more photogenic by anchored boats in the shallows.
 Resistance was futile.
 We hurried down the steep steps for a quickie frolic on sand and sea.

 This time we arrived at downtown Sipalay early enough to see it in broad daylight.
 Recent development was apparent: paved streets, concrete market, freshly-painted public structures.

 All told, Sipalay was still, at heart, a small town.
-The decidedly rustic, and charming, bus station was a tent in the shade of a talisay grove.
+The decidedly charming and rustic bus station was a tent in the shade of a talisay grove.
 How quaint to see the Ceres Liner to Bacolod pull over between trees.